ZachHembree/RichHudFramework.Client/api-supplements/Shared/UI/RichText/RichText.md

 ---

 #### Example 1: Dynamic Text Construction
 The following example shows a reused `RichText` buffer to construct a formatted string in a loop.
-This pattern is efficient for text that updates frequently (e.g., every frame in `HandleInput` or `Layout`).
+This pattern is efficient for text that updates frequently (e.g., every frame in `HandleInput`).

 ```csharp
 private static readonly GlyphFormat headerFormat = new GlyphFormat(textSize: 1.5f, alignment: TextAlignment.Center);